ferortega/deep-matrix-factorization/readme.md

 The code of this experiments has been written in Python.
 To run it:

 1. Export the dataset using the Java class `com.github.ferortega.deepmf.ExportFAuSTDatasets`.
-2. Run the experiment contained in `FAuST.ipynb` file.
+2. Run the experiment contained in the `FAuST.py` file.